 In many states, legislation has been passed requiring K12 schools to educate pupils on Internet safety before funding for technology can be secured by the school district.
 Although implementing K12 Internet content filters is not an acceptable substitute for educating a child about the perils of the Internet, a web filter for K12 schools can complement online safety lessons.

 One important consideration when evaluating a web filter for K12 schools is the ability of the filter to block VPN access and anonymizer services.
-Children, especially those with older, more technological-savvy siblings, will try to circumnavigate K12 Internet content filters – just to show their peers that they can.
+Children, especially those with older, more technological-savvy siblings, may try to circumnavigate K12 Internet content filters – even if just to show their peers they can.

 Considerations When Choosing an Internet Content Filter for School WiFi